CONNECTIONS

 Regular Daily Drop-In Rate: $65/day (9:00am to 3:30pm)

-Families who pre-book 2-3 drop-in days per month are eligible for a discounted drop-in rate of $60 per day.
-To be eligible for the discounted rate, please complete the online registration (select YES for the question about drop in care), then email request with specific dates to natureschool@dvslc.ca by the last business day of the previous month.
-Drop-in days will be confirmed and invoice sent out at the start of the month for payment.
+Discounted Rate for Pre-Booked Drop-In Days: $60/day (9:00am to 3:30pm) Please read the fine print… Families who pre-book 2-3 drop-in days per month are eligible for a discounted drop-in rate of $60 per day.
+To be eligible for the discounted rate, please complete the online registration (select Only Drop-In for the applicable days of the week), then email request with specific dates to natureschool@dvslc.ca by the last business day of the previous month.
+Drop-in days will be confirmed and invoice sent out for payment at the start of the month.

 Children must be 3-6 years old, able to use the toilet independently, and not yet in grade 1 to attend.
 Parents are welcome to tag along for part or all of the child’s first day if desired.
 Please note that governmental financial assistance programs do not apply for drop-ins.